Amyr14/Amyr14/README.md

 # About
 My name is Amyr Allan, I'm a CS undergrad at UDESC (Santa Catarina State University).
-I have interests in open-source software, backend engineering and image processing.
+I have interests in open-source software, back-end engineering and image processing.
 # Experience
 * Did web scraping for the CERES-UTFPR extension project
 * Gave python classes for the extension group COLMEIA (09/2022 to 02/2023)